muratkeremozcan/books/Lambda-best-practices/Lambda best practices.md

 Compared to SNS and EventBridge, with SQS the concurrency of the worker lambda function will go up more gradually.

-With Kinesis, where you have 1 execution for every shard, so the concurrency goes up in discrete steps.
+With Kinesis, we have 1 execution for every shard, so the concurrency goes up in discrete steps.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/dmavd52cuzcfljb08wix.png)